 Forechecking is a defensive scheme designed to pressure the opposing team in the offensive zone.
-Most teams will not forecheck for an entire game, but will implement the strategy depending on in-game situations.
-There are several different forechecking formations that are designed to trap or slow down an opponent's progress on offense.
+Some teams will not use the same forecheck for an entire game and implement different strategies depending on in-game situations.
+There are several different forechecking formations that are designed to trap or slow down an opponent’s progress on offense.

 2-1-2 Aggressive Forecheck

 In the 2-1-2 set, the high forwards will press hard and aggressively push opposing players toward the boards.
 The third forward remains in the slot and will help trap opposing players.
-The two defenseman support the forwards and pinch in.
-The goal of this system is to pin the offense, and not let them exit the offensive zone.
+The two defensemen support the forwards and pinch in.
+The goal of this system is to pin the offense and not let them exit the offensive zone.

 1-3-1 Aggressive Forecheck

-The 1-3-1 is designed to push the puck towards the boards where two forecheckers will trap the puck carrier.
-This type of forecheck is only successful when the defensive team outnumbers the offense in the zone.
-The 1-3-1 requires four players to forecheck, while one defenseman stays above the offensive zone and acts as a safety support.
+The 1-3-1 is designed to push the puck towards the boards, where two forecheckers will trap the puck carrier.
+This type of forechecking is only successful when the defensive team outnumbers the offense in the zone.
+The 1-3-1 requires four players to forecheck while one defenseman stays above the offensive zone and acts as a safety support.

 1-2-2 Conservative Forecheck

 The 1-2-2 formation is designed to flush an offensive team away from center ice.
 In this formation, three forwards are in the offensive zone and a single high forward presses the puck.
 The two defenders remain back in the neutral zone.
 Most teams will implement this form of forechecking when they are ahead to waste the clock and make it harder for the opposition to advance the puck.